-Suspect in Kansas bar shootings appears in court
+Bar patron charged in shootings of 2 Indian men appears in court

 What allegedly happened

-The incident began after a man became agitated with two 32-year-old Indian men, Srinivas Kuchibhotla and Alok Madasani, at Austins Bar & Grill last Wednesday evening, witness Jeremy Luby told CNN.
+The incident began after a man became agitated with two 32-year-old Indian men, Srinivas Kuchibhotla and Alok Madasani, at Austins Bar & Grill, witness Jeremy Luby told CNN.

 Ian Grillot, a regular at the bar, approached the man and asked him to leave, according to CNN affiliate KMBC.